Sick Leave in Switzerland: All You Need To Know

 However, only employees who have been employed full-time for at least three full months are eligible.
 The law stipulates that the employer must pay 100% of the employee’s salary from day one of their sick leave without fail.

-Further, Swiss labor laws protect employees by stipulating that any statutory stipulations precede employment contracts on continued payment of wages, which means an employer can’t deny you a salary on your sick leave because you signed off on it in your agreement.
+Swiss labor laws further safeguard employees by requiring that any legislative stipulations precede employment contracts on continuous wage payment, so an employer can’t deny you a sick leave salary because you signed off on it.

 How much is sick pay in Switzerland?